jessehouwing/azure-pipelines-tfvc-tasks/README.md

 # Release Notes
+> **24-11-2017**

+> - FIX: Make Author field configurable.
+Will allow people to circumvent `TF14045: The identity XXXX is not a recognized identity.`

 > **1-12-2016**

 > - Add: throw error on server workspaces.
 They are not supported.
 Please upgrade to Agent 2.0 or configure your Project Collection to default to local workspaces.